RobotNerd/outline-format/README.md

 Comments begin with double hash `##` and terminate at the end of the line.
 Commented out text is ignored when converting to other formats.

+Comments cannot be embedded in quoted strings (including multi-line quotes).

 ### Multi-line list items

 List items can span multiple lines.
 Add a line break and indent the